Skip to main content

 Cooperation and collaboration between Pacific regional organisations is promoted through the Council of Regional Organisations of the Pacific (CROP).
 Established in 1988 by Forum Leaders, CROP comprises the four organisations listed above, as well as the following five organisations:

-The Pacific Islands Forum Secretariat acts as CROP's permanent chair and provides secretariat support.
+The PIF Secretariat acts as CROP's permanent chair and provides secretariat support.
 Further information can be found at the CROP website.

 See the Pacific Regional - effective regional institutions page for further information about Australia’s support for Pacific regional organisations.